 Use a planner or planner app every day.

 Make a schedule for attending class, studying, working, and even socializing and exercising.
 Be sure to reward yourself when you stick to it.
-Read this blog for tips on using a planner.

 Use the class syllabus to plan your workload.